-Asset volatilityThrough its defined benefit plans, the group is exposed to a number of risks, the most significant of which are detailed below:Asset volatilityThe plan liabilities are calculated using a discount rate set with reference to bond yields; if plan assets underperform this yield, this will create a deficit.
+The plan liabilities are calculated using a discount rate set with reference to bond yields; if plan assets underperform this yield, this will create a deficit.
 The gratuity fund is administered through Life Insurance Corporation of India (insurer) under its group gratuity scheme.
 Accordingly almost the entire plan asset investments is maintained by the insurer.
 These are subject to interest rate risk which is managed by the insurer.